GauJss/BGM/README.md

 ## Real data/
 This folder contains two subfolders, each corresponding to a real-world dataset analyzed in the paper:

 "HIV_code/" contains code for analyzing the HIV drug resistance dataset.
 Its scripts "HIV_#.R" reproduce the results in Figures 5–7 of the paper.
-Original data of this example are publicly available at: https://hivdb.stanford.edu/pages/published_analysis/genophenoPNAS2006/.
+Original data of this example is publicly available at: https://hivdb.stanford.edu/pages/published_analysis/genophenoPNAS2006/.
 For convenience, we also provide the dataset as "#_DATA.txt" files.

 "scRNAseq_code/" contains code for analyzing the single-cell RNA sequencing (scRNA-seq) dataset.
 The script "scRNA_seq.R" reproduces results reported in Table 3 of the paper.
 Utility functions are included in "functions.R".
 Original data of this analysis are available at: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE141834.
 Due to file size limits, the raw ".txt" data are not included in this repository.